cakephp/docs/en/orm/table-objects.rst

 important note should be made.

 .. note::
-    For  hasMany and belongsToMany associations, if tehre were any entities that could not be matched by primary key to any record in the data array, then those records will be discarded from the resulting entity.
+    For  hasMany and belongsToMany associations, if there were any entities that could not be matched by primary key to any record in the data array, then those records will be discarded from the resulting entity.